How We Function

 - Sound management of public funds – The governments make the best use of their resources to ensure that activities are complementary in order to achieve concrete results for the St. Lawrence.

-St. Lawrence Action Plan 2011-2026 is managed by Environment Canada (EC) and by Quebec's Ministère du Développement durable, de l’Environnement et de la Lutte contre les changements climatiques (MDDELCC).
+St. Lawrence Action Plan 2011-2026 is managed by Environment and Climate Change Canada (ECCC) and by Quebec's Ministère de l’Environnement et de la Lutte contre les changements climatiques (MELCC).

 Its operating structure is as follows: